webstudi0/docker-jitsi-meet/README.md

 This repository contains the necessary tools to run a Jitsi Meet stack on [Docker](https://www.docker.com) using [Docker Compose](https://docs.docker.com/compose/).

+This is a fork of https://github.com/jitsi/docker-jitsi-meet project with some extra configuration parameters:

+You can set resolution with JIBRI_FFMPEG_RESOLUTION and set extra parameters for Chrome.
+Check jibri/rootfs/defaults/jibri.conf file for all options.

 ## Installation

 The installation manual is available [here](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker).